-In summary, there is an oscillation within receptive fields, with wavenumber l determined by the peak of \tilde{C}^D ; and an oscillation within arbors, with wavenumber k determined by the peak of \tilde{I} (Fig. 1.4).
+In summary, there is an oscillation within receptive fields, with wavenumber l determined by the peak of \tilde{C}^D ; and an oscillation within arbors, with wavenumber k determined by the peak of \tilde{I} (Fig. 2.4).
 These two oscillations are "knit together" to determine the overall pattern of synaptic connectivity.
 The receptive field oscillation, which matches the receptive field to the correlations, quantitatively describes von der Malsburg's finding that individual receptive fields become selective for a correlated pattern of inputs.
 Similarly, the arbor oscillation matches projective fields to the intracortical interactions, and thus to the patterns of cortical activity clusters and maps.
 Note that the factor e^{ikx} can be regarded as inducing a phase shift, for varying x, in the structure of receptive fields.
 Thus, cortical cells that are nearby on the scale of the arbor oscillation have similar receptive fields, while cells 1/2 wavelength apart have opposite receptive fields.

 An alternative viewpoint on the same pattern is obtained by rewriting the modes as $e^{i(k+l)x}e^{-il(x-\alpha)}$.
-The argument $l(x-\alpha)$ represents the oscillation with wavenumber l within the receptive field, now expressed in coordinates relative to the center of the receptive field rather than in absolute position across the geniculate.
-The argument (k+l)x represents a shift, for varying x, in the phase of the receptive field relative to the receptive field center.
-For the case of ocular dominance, with l = 0, this is just the
+The argument $l(x-\alpha)$ represents the oscillation with wavenumber l within the receptive field, now expressed in coordinates relative to the center of the receptive field rather than in an absolute position across the geniculate.
+The argument (k+l)x represents

-FIGURE 1.4.
-Schematic of the outcome of semi-linear correlation-based development.

-TOP: The correlation function (C^D) determines the structure of receptive fields (RFs).
+Fig. 2.4.
+Schematic of the outcome of semilinear correlation-based development.
+Top: The correlation function (C^D) determines the structure of receptive fields (RFs).
 White RF subregions indicate positive values of S^D ; dark subregions, negative values.
 When C^D does not oscillate, individual cortical cells receive only a single type of input, as in ocular dominance segregation.
-If C^D oscillates, there is a corresponding oscillation in the type of input received by individual cortical cells, as in simple cell RFs.
+If C^D oscillates, there is a corresponding oscillation in the type of input received by the individual cortical cells, as in simple-cell RFs.
 Alternative RF structures could form, as in the center-surround structure shown; but oriented simple-cell-like outcomes predominate for reasonable parameters [41].
 Simple cells then develop with various numbers of subregions and various spatial phases; only a single example, of a cell with two subregions and odd spatial symmetry, is pictured.
-BOTTOM: The intracortical interactions (I) similarly determine the structure of projective fields.
-Here, solid lines indicate positive values of S^D , dotted lines indicate negative values.
+Bottom: The intracortical interactions (I) similarly determine the structure of projective fields.
+Here, solid lines indicate positive values of S^D , while dotted lines indicate negative values.
 Adapted from [43].